alireza-dehghan-nayeri/PWP_Supra/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*
-- Use name as primary
+- Use the name attribute as the primary key.
-- Dont create model for junction table for recipe category
+- Don't create a model for the recipe category junction table.

 ## Meeting 3.
 * **DATE:**